wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm.md

 ![Virtual machine protection job](./media/site-recovery-vmm-to-vmm/ASRE2EHVR_VMJobs.png)

 ### Onboard existing virtual machines
-If you have existing virtual machines in VMM that are being replicated using Hyper-V Replica you’ll need to onboard them for Azure Site Recovery protection as follows:
+If you have existing virtual machines in VMM that are being replicated using Hyper-V Replica you'll need to onboard them for Azure Site Recovery protection as follows:
 1. Verify you have primary and secondary clouds.
 Ensure that the Hyper-V server hosting the existing virtual machine is located in the primary cloud and that the Hyper-V server hosting the replica virtual machine is located in the secondary cloud.
-Make sure you’ve configured protection settings for the clouds.
+Make sure you've configured protection settings for the clouds.
 The settings should match those currently configured for Hyper-V Replica.
 Otherwise virtual machine replication might not work as expected.
 2. Then enable protection for the primary virtual machine.
 Azure Site Recovery and VMM will ensure that the same replica host and virtual machine is detected, and Azure Site Recovery will reuse and reestablish replication using the settings configured during cloud configuration.